ORIGYN-SA/origyn-sns/README.md

 ## Integration tests

+### Run existing integration tests

-1) You will need to download the pocket-ic client and place it at backend/integration_tests/pocket-ic
+1) Simply call the script `./scripts/run-integration-tests.sh`.
+It will download the pocket-ic client and build all canisters that are included in the integrationt testing.

-2) Build canisters correctly.
-you will need to build the following canisters with the inttest features flag e.g cargo build --features inttest .......
-- ogy_token_swap
-- sns_rewards
+### Add a new canister to integration testing

+1) Prepare all the integration test properly in the `backend/integration_tests/` folder.

+2) Add your canister to the list of canisters to build in `/scripts/build-all-canister.sh` in the field `canister_list`

+3) Call the script `./scripts/run-integration-tests.sh`

+### Troublshoot

-3) you may need to set the max open files on your current shell before running `cargo test` by first running `ulimit -n 10240`
+* You may need to set the max open files on your current shell before running the script by first running `ulimit -n 10240`

-4) Run the tests e.g cargo test